Audio for Rod Acosta’s ‘Block House and Survey Map’ mural now live on Otocast

 Tap on the Guide and you’ll see an aerial map of Fort Myers that displays a number of push pins.
 Those pins signify the location of most of the public artworks that are interspersed throughout Fort Myers.

 Notice the banner that runs along the bottom of your screen.
 It contains thumbnail photographs of the particular artworks identified by those pins.
-Tap on any one of them and it will take you to written information about the artwork; historic, installation and other photos; and an audio like the one that Bill Taylor just recorded for Rod Acosta’s Block House and Survey Map mural.
+Tap on any one of them and it will take you to written information about the artwork; historic, installation and other photos; and an audio like the ones for Rod Acosta’s Block House and Survey Map and Frank Tippins murals.

 Don’t just use Otocast to learn more about the artworks see about town.
 Be sure to share Otocast with everyone you know.
 It’s a real conversation starter.